Open-Microfrontends/open-microfrontends.github.io/docs/descriptions.md

 ### Asset Names

-The asset names **must** remain stable between two deployments, i.e., the must not contain a *hash*.
+The asset names in the *Description* **must** remain stable between two deployments, i.e., they must not contain a *hash*.

 The reason is that in an environment with rolling updates (like *Kubernetes*), there can be multiple release versions running at the same time.

+You should consider to expose a [Build Manifest](#build-manifest-browser-caching) to give the *Host Application* means for cache busting.

 ### Asset Paths

-The actual path of an asset is calculated by concatenating the *basePath* with the relative path of the asset.
+The actual path of an asset is calculated by combining the *basePath* with the relative path of the asset.
-*basePath* defaults to */*.
+The *basePath* defaults to */*.

-In the example above the initial JS asset is served at */public/Microfrontend.js*.
+In the example above the initial JS asset would be served at */public/Microfrontend.js*.

 In this example: